Designing Transport-Level Encryption for Datacenter Networks: Evaluation

 \subsection{Throughput}

 Next, we measure the performance of \sdp in the presence of concurrent RPCs and multiple application threads.
-We generate concurrent RPCs using 4 and 15 threads at the server and client, respectively, to stress the server.
+We generate concurrent RPCs using 12 threads allocated for the applications and 4 threads for the stack at each of the server and client.
+Recent report~\cite{seemakhupt2023cloud} shows \SI{90}{\%} of RPCs in production are smaller than \SI{10}{\KB}.
+We thus evaluate three representative sub-\SI{10}{\KB} sizes---small, near-MTU, and multi-MTUs.